 In what is the largest cash settlement ever resolving a privacy related lawsuit, a fund of $650 million will be established for a class of Illinois Facebook users who challenged Facebook’s alleged violations of the Illinois Biometric Information Privacy Act.
 Given that the settlement is on behalf of a class of consumers, it will be subject to and not effective until it is approved by the District Court presiding over the case.

-The settlement was reached by a trio of law firms that represents the plaintiff class.
-Chicago-based Edelson PC, widely known for its ground-breaking work in privacy, was the first law firm to uncover and bring to light potential violations of the Illinois Biometrics law by Facebook and other companies.
-After the firm filed the first suit against Facebook, similar cases were filed by Labaton Sucharow LLP and Robbins Geller Rudman & Dowd LLP.
+The settlement was reached by a trio of law firms that represent the plaintiff class.
+Chicago-based Edelson PC, originally filed the first suit against Facebook for violations of the Illinois Biometrics law.
+Thereafter, cases were filed by Labaton Sucharow LLP and Robbins Geller Rudman & Dowd LLP.
 The cases were consolidated and transferred to the United States District Court in San Francisco.
 The three firms jointly litigated the case for nearly five years, before Judge James Donato, the Ninth Circuit Court of Appeals, and the United States Supreme Court.